II. Platykurtic, Bimodal Annual Rainfall

 These two modes are distinct in terms of a common test for bimodality: the sum of their similar standard deviations is less than the difference between their mean values.

-Because the modes are distinct, and because the normal distribution models fit the actual distribution so well, I suspect that they will prove to be due to distinct mechanisms that have been stable through time.
+Because the modes are distinct, and because the two normal distribution models fit the actual distribution so well, I suspect that they will prove to be due to distinct mechanisms that have been stable through time.